qleseid/MSSE663-S8W1-group-project/README.md

     Form for user to enter login and password correspodning fields in data  base for each user

-      funcitonality: should be able to enter new user and password should  be able to check if unique user (so as to not have two that are the same) should be able to save it in the data base when user clicks submit
+      functionality: should be able to enter new user and password should  be able to check if unique user (so as to not have two that are the same) should be able to save it in the data base when user clicks submit